ve-ev/release-manager-app/README.md

    - The app tries the first available custom field name across issues (parent/meta and subtasks) to derive per-issue values.
    - A progress bar summarizes the current state (UI components and styles under components/table/progress and styles/progress-bar.css).

-4. Products
+4. Tags
-   - Optional list of products configured in Settings, each with a color.
-Color can be edited or auto-generated deterministically based on product name.
+   - Optional list of tags configured in Settings, each with a color.
+Color can be edited or auto-generated deterministically based on tag name.
-   - When products exist, the table shows a Product column and a product filter.
+   - When tags exist, the table shows a Tag column and a tag filter.

 5. Release Status and Date Indicators
    - Derived display status can become Overdue when the release date has passed and status is not Released/Canceled.